GStreamer/gstreamer/markdown/design/bufferpool.md

 ## Use cases

-### - `videotestsrc ! xvimagesink`
+### `videotestsrc ! xvimagesink`

 * Before videotestsrc can output a buffer, it needs to negotiate caps and a bufferpool with the downstream peer pad.

 * First it will negotiate a suitable format with downstream according to the normal rules.
-It will send a CAPS event downstream with the negotiated configuration.
+It will send a `CAPS` event downstream with the negotiated configuration.

-* Then it does an ALLOCATION query.
+* Then it does an `ALLOCATION` query.
 It will use the returned bufferpool or configures its own bufferpool with the returned parameters.
 The bufferpool is initially in the inactive state.

-* The ALLOCATION query lists the desired configuration of the downstream xvimagesink, which can have specific alignment and/or min/max amount of buffers.
+* The `ALLOCATION` query lists the desired configuration of the downstream xvimagesink, which can have specific alignment and/or min/max amount of buffers.